rodrum/arcade/README.md

 9. Now you can run ARCADE with `make run-arcade` (inside `arcade`).

 If you want to run ARCADE again later, the process will be simpler:
-1. If you closed the shell, re-create it with `nix-shell` as before: `nix-shell --packages gfortran8 rocmPackages.llvm.clang conda fftw gnumake`
+1. If you closed the shell, re-create it with `nix-shell` as before: `nix-shell --packages gfortran8 rocmPackages.llvm.clang fftw gnumake`
 3. Use `conda activate arcade`
 4. Modify `input/arcade_config.toml` and `input/discretize_parameters.toml`
 5. Use `make run-arcade`